Michael Li

 (October 2024)

-Automatically file home insurance claims after natural
+Automatically file home insurance claims after

 disasters using computer vision.
 Won the Hyperbolic